jonlpersson/ed-latimore/site/_posts/2021-02-14-how-to-have-fun-and-socialize-sober.md

 Alcohol has been marketed to you as a way to become confident, charismatic, and cool.
 Advertisements always show people looking happy, celebrating with a group of friends, or living a high-end lifestyle while drinking premium vodka.

 But they don’t show you the hangovers, vomit, financial ruin, regrets, and fights.
-And although you&nbsp;*know*&nbsp;these things happen when you drink, you still believe that alcohol will somehow cure boredom and make you have more fun than if you were sober.
+And although you *know* these things happen when you drink, you still believe that alcohol will somehow cure boredom and make you have more fun than if you were sober.

 Have you ever spoken to a drunk person?
 Do they seem like they’re having fun?

-We only&nbsp;*believe*&nbsp;they’re having a good time because we associate their happiness with alcohol.
+We only *believe* they’re having a good time because we associate their happiness with alcohol.
 And because we haven’t experienced what it’s like to be totally free of alcohol and have fun without it, it’s impossible to imagine a world without it.

 As is the case with all things, you can’t defeat it until you understand it, and this is the first step in doing it.
 The next is to change your lifestyle and environment.